RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 How would Dee get new clothes without going to a store?
 If she was trying to stay away from security cameras how could she get the same thing?
 Stealing them off clothes lines?
 Taking directly from charity bins?
 Mugging someone for their clothes?

-Brun brust through the hotel front doors as much as someone could burst through automatic doors and made her way to the draw in then reception desk Dee kept all her stuff in.
+Brun brust through the hotel front doors as much as someone could burst through automatic doors and made her way to the draw in the reception desk that Dee kept all her stuff in.

 It was jam packed with clothes still.
 The lack of reception staff at the desk saving her from needing to explain herself.

 "This used to just be a shirt, socks and her thieving tools."
 Brun muttered to herself as she pulled the contents of the drawer out.
 "Trouble, grab a pen and paper and write my phone number on it would you?"
 She said as she handed her phone to Trouble, open to show her own details.